alphagov/email-alert-frontend/docs/arch/adr-001-sessions.md

 ### Risk

-The main risk to newly developed functionality at the moment is that a malicious party could trick users into subscribing to or unsubscribing from content on GOV.UK.
+The main risk to newly-developed functionality at the moment is that a malicious party could trick users into subscribing to or unsubscribing from content on GOV.UK.
 A further risk is that a malicious party could iterate through or craft specific UUIDs in an attempt to automate unsubscriptions.

 ## Future

 It is likely that Email Alert Frontend will want to implement proper session management in a future piece of development when the full subscription management process is undertaken.
 At that point we should revisit this decision and if appropriate remove the code disabling CSRF protection.

 There are some potential issues with caching in that Fastly does not differentiate on session cookies which means users will see each other's content.
 This is something Tijmen brought up so it's worth chatting to him about it for more context.